-- event The name of the default event to use to trigger validation.
-This should be in camel-Case format, as used by React.
-For example, if 'onBlur', text input validation will be performed when the input loses focus after editing. - delay A delay, in milliseconds, to be used to debounce performing of validation, to give the user time to enter input without distracting them with error messages or other change in how the input's displayed while they're still typing.
+on The name of the default event to use to trigger validation.
+For example, if 'blur', text input validation will be performed when the input loses focus after editing.
+Multiple, space-separated event names can be given.

+onChangeDelay A delay, in milliseconds, to be used to debounce performing of onChange validation.